Read This First

 Prompt 3: What books have been frequently cited as triggers of a deconversion experience?

-The section turns on Additional Noteworthy Books and Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Additional Noteworthy Books and Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Additional Noteworthy Books distinct from Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Additional Noteworthy Books distinct from Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 One honest test after reading is whether the reader can use Fundamentalist Christians to sort a live borderline case or answer a serious objection about Leaving Christianity.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.